CsatiZoltan/periodicVoronoi/README.md

 voronoin(x)
 ```

 to another kind of tessellator, other tessellations can be created.
-Also, one can use other methods for cutting the Voronoi cells with the original domain if *PolygonClipper* is not suitable (cannot compile it or its licensing is not appropriate).
+Also, one can use other methods for cutting the Voronoi cells with the original domain if GPC is not suitable (cannot compile it or its licensing is not appropriate).

 ---